rsksmart/powpeg-node/README.md

     }
     # peers for the bitcoin network
     bitcoinPeerAddresses = [
-        "127.0.0.1:18444"
+        "127.0.0.1:18332" #bitcoind host and port, change if running on a different port.
     ]
 }
 ```
+**Note: You can use the same key file for BTC, RSK, and MST**

 9. Steps to import and configure the project.

 *To import the project to [IntelliJ IDEA](https://www.jetbrains.com/idea/download):*

 You can import the project to your IDE.
 For example, [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/).
-To import go to `File | New | Project from existing sources...` Select `federate-node/build.gradle` and import.
+To import go to `File | New | Project from existing sources...` Select `powpeg-node/build.gradle` and import.

 - Create a New Application configuration with name **FedRunner**